The Field & The Knower · Verse 12

 Questions this verse answers

-• ?"How do I measure my actual spiritual progress?"
+• ?"How do I embrace the mystery of my own being?"